Methodology

 Sources

-Every benchmark and percentage on the site cites a primary source from the list below.
-Where two sources disagree (incident.io versus PagerDuty median MTTA, vendor-case-study reduction percentages versus survey-reported reductions) the conservative reading is shown and the variance is flagged explicitly on the page that uses it.
+Every benchmark and percentage on the site cites a primary source from the list below, or is clearly marked as a user input.
+Where two sources disagree (vendor-case-study reduction percentages versus survey-reported reductions) the conservative reading is shown and the variance is flagged explicitly on the page that uses it.
 See /research for the longer bibliography.

 In scope

-- >False-positive ratios across DevOps and SOC contexts sourced from Catchpoint, Ponemon, and vendor-published case studies (treated with appropriate scepticism on methodology disclosure).
+- >False-positive ratios across DevOps and SOC contexts are treated as user inputs or, where cited, drawn from named vendor-published case studies (treated with appropriate scepticism on methodology disclosure).
+The site does not assert a single industry false-positive median.

 - >MTTA and MTTR ranges (DORA tier definitions plus practitioner-survey medians).